lucbarn/polynomial/README.md

 ## Euler's prime-generating polynomial example

-The follwing polynomial gives distinct primes for integers n such that 0 <= n <= 39:
+As an example, the following polynomial gives distinct primes for integers n such that 0 <= n <= 39:

 ```Python
 x = Polynomial([(1,1)])